whyjz/ncu-env-data-science/_sources/syllabus.md

 Before taking this course, you should already have the necessary knowledge about statistics and computer programming.
 Check out [this web page](https://scikit-learn.org/stable/tutorial/statistical_inference/supervised_learning.html) and see if you can understand most of the ideas and steps presented here within a reasonable reading time.

-If more than two questions in Quiz #1 are challenging, I suggest you take introductory statistics/programming first.
+If more than two questions in the Pre-course Quiz are challenging, I suggest you take introductory statistics/programming first.

 ## Textbook

 Hsieh, W. (2023).
 Introduction to Environmental Data Science.
 Cambridge: Cambridge University Press. doi:[10.1017/9781107588493](https://doi.org/10.1017/9781107588493) (PDF available through the [NCU library](https://ncu.primo.exlibrisgroup.com/discovery/search?selection=any,contains,&query=any,contains,Introduction%20to%20Environmental%20Data%20Science&tab=nculib&search_scope=MyInstitution&vid=886UST_NCU:886UST_NCU&lang=zh-tw&offset=0))

-## Course calendar
+## Course Calendar

 Readings and assignments are due **before the class starts**.